-So, for example, if the hostnmae is "myMN.foo.bar" then you can create a policy definition with the following command.
+For example, if the result is hostnmae "myMN.foo.bar" then you can create a policy definition with the following command.
 (The policy names are numbers, just pick a number that is not yet used.)

-mkdef-t policy -o 8 name= myMN.foo.bar rule=allow
+mkdef-t policy -o 5 name= myMN.foo.bar rule=allow